ANI

 "Arunachal Pradesh is not a disputed territory but an inalienable part of India.
 Entire people of Arunachal Pradesh resolutely oppose any illegal claim of China on it's land and people.
 International Olympic Committee should reign in China's illegitimate action" he added in a post on X.

-Get a daily dose of Los Angeles Herald news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+The three athletes from Arunachal were to take part in individual events of Wushu which gets underway on Sunday.
+(ANI)Get a daily dose of Los Angeles Herald news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Los Angeles Herald.